ReInHerit/multimedia-chatbot/vqanswering/readme.md

 - a **Django secret key** and an **OpenAI API key** are required, **Google Analytics** is optional:\
 You need to rename the file .env_template to .env and fill in the fields with your own key values:<br>
   1. ___Django secret key___:
-     1. You can generate one by typing in a terminal
+     1. To generate a Django secret key in the terminal, navigate to the "utils" folder and run the following command:
         >   python getYourDjangoKey.py

      2. copy and paste the generated key in the DJANGO_KEY field of the .env file.
 Don't forget to put it in quotation marks.